Mahmoudz/Porto/README.md

 Containers can depend on other Containers, similar to how a layer can depend on other layers in a layered architecture.

-Porto's rules and guidelines minimizes and defines the dependecies directions between Containers, to avoid circular references between them.
+Porto's rules and guidelines minimize and define the dependency directions between Containers, to avoid circular references between them.

-And it allows the grouping of related Containers into sections, in order to reuse them together in different projects. *(each Section contains a reusable portion of your application business logic).*
+Additionally, it allows the grouping of related Containers into sections, making it possible to reuse them in different projects.
+Each section contains a reusable portion of your application's business logic.

-In terms of dependency management, the developer is free to move each Container to its own repository or keep all Containers together under single repository.
+When it comes to dependency management, the developer is free to move each Container to its own repository or keep all Containers together under a single repository.

 ***

 </Details>